 All three vehicles of 370001 showing the modified interiors, with 370004 waiting patiently behind, plus the corrected Development Coach for a few years down the line.

-370004 had an odd history - being probably the most photographed APT, and apparently the first to be taken out of use.
+370004 had an odd history - being probably the most photographed APT, but also the first to be taken out of use.
 When it first emerged from Derby it was a four car trailer rake, comprising the DTS and TBF you'd expect, 48104 and 48604, plus two other trailers, one of which was a buffet car.
-I have speculated that these are TRSB 48402 and TF 48502 based on vehicle allocations recorded in publications from the time, but so far I don't have photographic evidence that confirms this.
-Nevertheless, aside from commissioning runs with prototype HST power cars, as far as I can tell, 370004 never ran in this condition with another trailer rake.
+I have speculated that these are TRSB 48402 and TF 48502 based on the vehicle allocations recorded in publications from the time, but so far I don't have photographic evidence that confirms this.
+Nevertheless, aside from commissioning runs with prototype HST power cars, as far as I can tell, 370004 never ran in this condition as an APT set with another unit.

 With 003, it could be found primarily on the southern WCML from the end of 1979 through to mid-1980, principally operating driver training and familiarisation runs.
-Initially the pair ran with power car 49003 - Hornby's 2020 release with 003 and 004 is pretty accurate - you only need a couple of trailer cars for 003 to create that rake.
-However by early 1980 the power car had been swapped with 49001.
+Initially the set ran with power car 49003, however by early 1980 the power car had been swapped to 49001.
 The pair continued to operate until June 1980, and made a somewhat work-stained appearance in May at the Rainhill 150 celebrations, with 004 leading and 56077 shoving at the back.
-And thus 004 became the most photographed trailer set!
+Thus 370004 very likely became the most photographed APT unit!

 At the end of June or early July 1980 370004 and 49001 were commandeered to participate in trials of one of the first Brecknell-Willis high speed pantographs.
-For this, the set was paired with three car test set 370001, while their erstwhile partners disappeared back to Derby for rebuilding and (theoretically) extending to full-length rakes.
+For this, the unit was paired with three car test rake 370001, while their erstwhile partners disappeared back to Derby for rebuilding and (theoretically) extending to full-length rakes.

 As far as I can tell, 004's interior was not modified in any significant way, which means that interior detailing was limited to painting the seats into less garish colours.
 For the exterior, the same front-end modifications as 001 were carried out - removal of the rain strip, filing down of the horn grille frame, filling in the recesses in the windscreen corners, and reducing the size of the black window surrounds.

-370004 had a couple of unique features up on the roof.
-Firstly, the lift-out panel above the auxiliary diesel set in the DTS appears to be unpainted.
+370004 had a couple of distinctive features up on the roof.
+Firstly, the lift-out panel above the auxiliary diesel set in the DTS appeared to be unpainted.
 It's unclear from photos whether it had any major detail differences to the standard panel, so I've assumed it was the same.
 To that end, the area of the panel was masked off and given a vaguely dirty-metal finish.

 The TBF had a similarly darkened area to the rear, over the van.
 This required a little more surgery, as the moulded longitudinal ribs extended into the area of the panel.
 These were carefully carved off before the area was masked and painted a similar dirty-grey colour.
 Photos are again not very clear as to the detail of this area, so the remainder of the moulding has been left as-is.